pSbral/pong-replica-cpp/README.md

 # Pong Replica | C++

-Welcome to the Game Project!
-This repository contains the source code and assets for an exciting game we're developing.
-Below you'll find information on how to get started, build the project, and contribute.
+This repository contains a copy of the gme Pong, built using native C++.
+The game suports both single-player and local versus, including a score system for each of the sides.

 ## Table of Contents